 Full payment for electric or other services provided by the Cooperative is required by the due date as shown on the monthly billing statement.
 If payment is not received by the due date, the account will be considered past due.
 The due date indicated on the statement is for the current month's bill only and does not apply to any balance forward which is also considered past due.
 Accounts that remain unpaid 30 days from the bill date are subject to disconnection.
 Palmetto will attempt to contact the member by phone or in writing prior to disconnection due to nonpayment.
-If payment is not made and the member does not qualify for a payment arrangement, the member will be given two business days to pay past due balance.
-If the member cannot be contacted by phone a field service technician will make a service call to the location that is subject to disconnection and leave a "door hanger."
-This will notify the member of the past due amount, the date of disconnection, and information on how to make payment.
+If payment is not made and the member does not qualify for a payment arrangement, the member will be given two business days to pay the past due balance.
+If the member cannot be contacted, a field service technician will make a service call to the location that is subject to disconnection and leave a "door hanger" advising them to contact Palmetto Electric immediately.
 Members unable to make payment, or qualify for a payment arrangement plan, will be given information of local social service agencies that may provide assistance.
 Accounts will only be disconnected on normal business days between 8:00 a.m. - 5:00 p.m.

 Should an account be disconnected for nonpayment, a reconnect fee of forty-five dollars (\$45.00), plus the full amount of the past due bill, must be paid prior to reconnection.
 Payments can be made through automated methods, by phone, or at a Cooperative business office during normal Cooperative business hours.
-Field collections may also be accepted during normal Cooperative business hours only, however, a twenty dollar (\$20.00) charge will be applied to the outstanding balance and any additional fees.
+Field collections may also be accepted during normal Cooperative business hours only.
+A twenty dollar (\$20.00) charge will be applied to the outstanding balance and any additional fees.